Table of Contents

 The colon can be thought of as a hollow muscle.
 It requires a normal blood supply to deliver oxygen and nutrients for the muscle to function normally.
 When the colon loses its supply of blood and becomes ischemic (isch= restricted + emia=blood supply), it may become inflamed.
 Ischemia or lack of blood supply causes inflammation of the colon leading to pain, fever, and diarrhea (bowel movements may contain blood).

 - As a person ages, the arteries that supply blood to the colon gradually narrow and can cause ischemic colitis.
-Risk factors for narrowed arteries are the same as atherosclerotic heart disease, peripheral artery disease (PAD), and include diabetes, high blood pressure, high cholesterol, and smoking.
+Risk factors for narrowed arteries are the same as atherosclerotic heart disease, stroke, and peripheral artery disease (PAD).
+These include diabetes, high blood pressure, high cholesterol, and smoking.

-- Ischemia may be caused by low blood pressure or anemia (low red blood cell count), which can decrease oxygen delivery to the colon.
+- Ischemia caused by low blood pressure or anemia (low red blood cell count) can decrease oxygen delivery to the colon.

 - The blood supply to the colon may be compromised when blood vessels are mechanically obstructed, for example by a twisting of the bowel (volvulus) or a herniation of the colon through openings in the abdomen wall (an incarcerated hernia).
 Continue Reading